 The survey further noted that approximately 90% of the professionals surveyed make between $15 and $35 per hour.
 That’s between $30,000 and $70,000 annually!
 The average home energy audit takes approximately two hours.
 That’s a nice chunk of change for a profession that requires minimal training and low up-front costs.

-Given the high demand, aging workforce and high salaries of the home energy auditing industry, it is an excellent career choice.
-To learn more about Energy Auditor training, please register for a class near you or call us at 800-460-2575.
+Given the high demand, aging workforce, and high certified energy auditor salary, it is an excellent career choice.
+To learn more about Energy Auditor training, please register for a class near you or call us at (800) 460-2575.